President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 Those unable to attend included John Adams (in England) and Thomas Jefferson (in France).
 Nevertheless, Jefferson called the convention as “Assembly of Demi-Gods.”

 The oldest attendee was 81-year-old Benjamin Franklin.
 Other prominent attendees included James Madison, Alexander Hamilton, William Paterson, Edmund Randolph, and Roger Sherman.
-General George Washington was selected to preside over the convention.
+Delegates selected General George Washington to preside over the convention.

 The first vote resolved to keep the proceedings entirely secret from the press and the public.
 The delegates then began debating how to best revise the national government and laws.